select2/select2/pages/06.dropdown/docs.md

 ## Forcing the dropdown to remain open after selection

+Select2 will automatically close the dropdown when an element is selected, similar to what is done with a normal select box.
 You may use the `closeOnSelect` option to prevent the dropdown from closing when a result is selected:

 ```
 $('select').select2({